RL makes MLLMs see better than SFT: Extended Results from the Main Paper

-In \Cref{fig:scaling_mllm_data}, we analyze the effect of post-training data scale on MLLM performance, focusing on the average scores across all benchmarks.
-To complement this, we provide the results for each specific domain in \Cref{fig:scaling_mllm_data_all}.
+In \cref{fig:scaling_mllm_data}, we analyze the effect of post-training data scale on MLLM performance, focusing on the average scores across all benchmarks.
+To complement this, we provide the results for each specific domain in \cref{fig:scaling_mllm_data_all}.
 The results consistently show that the DPO-tuned MLLM outperforms its SFT counterpart as the amount of training data increases.
 For Knowledge VQA, interestingly, we observe that the performance gap between the two models diminishes from +4.2 to +0.7 as the data size increases from 3K to 10K samples.

+Moreover, we examine whether the superiority of DPO persists when training MLLMs with larger datasets.
+Although SFT exhibits a strong positive slope from 3K to 40K in \cref{fig:scaling_mllm_data}, \cref{tab:scaling-mllm-more-data} demonstrates that this trend does not hold as the data scale continues to increase.
+With more data, the slope becomes negative and SFT fails to catch up with DPO.
+In our experimental setup, all hyperparameters are fixed except for the dataset size.
+It is worth noting that selecting hyperparameters suited to the longer training regime can mitigate the performance degradation observed with large amounts of data; for example, adjusting the learning rate or weight decay may help.

-\subsection{Performance of MLLMs on all benchmarks}
+\subsection{Performance of MLLMs on all 16 benchmarks}

-Full results on MLLM performance are reported in \Cref{tab:full-scaling-vit}, \Cref{tab:full-scaling-lm}, and \Cref{tab:full-scaling-data}.
+Full results on MLLM performance are reported in \cref{tab:full-scaling-vit}, \cref{tab:full-scaling-lm}, and \cref{tab:full-scaling-data}.
 Within our controlled setup, DPO-trained MLLMs consistently surpass their SFT-trained models across different scales of data, vision encoders, and language models.
-The advantage is evident on `strongly vision-related tasks' and appears more modest on `weakly vision-related tasks'.
+The advantage is evident on `strongly vision-related tasks' and appears more modest on `weakly vision-related tasks', corresponding to the experiments in \cref{sec:mllms-under-dpo}